 - ¼ cup kidney beans

 - 2 dry bay leaves

 - 1 medium onion, finely diced

 - 2 medium tomatoes

-- 2 tbsp kasoori methi (optional, but nice)
+- 2 tablespoon kasoori methi (optional, but nice)

-- 2 tbsp raw cashews or almonds blended into a paste with 1/4 cup of water.
+- 2 tablespoon raw cashews or almonds blended into a paste with ¼ cup of water.
 You can also use cashew yogurt instead (recipe link in notes)